Apply to Face Blog

 In that first bite I am back at school clutching twenty pence in my ink stained fingers and queuing in the dinner hall at break.

-We were actually spoilt for choice at school and I still remember with adult longing the Iced Buns and Doughnuts that were freshly baked each day by the scary dinner ladies with white hats and ruddy hands.
+We were actually spoilt for choice at school and I still remember with adult longing the chocolate cracknell and Iced Buns that were freshly baked each day by the scary dinner ladies with white hats and ruddy hands.

 How lucky were we?
 Nowadays the poor kids are lucky if they even get a sniff at school of a full fat yoghurt.